 There are two tests to investigate the existence of a unit root for a stochastic process and its order of integration.
 First, the Kwiatkowski-Phillips-Schmidt-Shin test (KPSS) (5), which tests the null hypothesis of stationarity.
 Second, the augmented Dickey-Fuller test (ADF) (6), which tests the serial autocorrelation of the process (the null hypothesis is of no autocorrelation).

 Spurious regression.
-Refers to the misleading behavior of the conventional correlation coefficient when two variables under study are integrated (7), which could lead to wrong inferences following standard regression procedures (8).
+Refers to the misleading behavior of the conventional correlation coefficient when two variables under study are independent random walks (7), which analyzed with conventional methods could lead to wrong inferences following standard regression procedures (8).
 For instance, the upward trend of e0 and η suggests that both variables are non-stationary and could be driven by different random processes.
 If this was the case, inferences from regression models of e0 and η would be misleading, including the Pearson correlation coefficient.

 In general, regression models for integrated variables could give spurious results.
 Several ways exist to detect and overcome spurious regressions in order to correctly analyze the relationship between two integrated variables (9).
 One way to detect a warning signal of spurious regression is if the squared coefficient of determination (R2) is greater than the Durbin-Watson statistic (D-W) when regressing two variables on each other (8).
 Figure A.1 shows a scatterplot of the R2 and the D-W of a linear regression between life expectancy and lifespan equality for each country by sex.
 In 78.4% of the cases, our results detect a signal of spurious regressions (points in the shaded area).